-Arriving in Canada as a teenage bride in a forced marriage, Samra faced over a decade of oppression and opposition against her dream of getting an education.
+Arriving in Canada as a child bride in a forced marriage, Samra faced over a decade of oppression and opposition against her dream of getting an education.
 Refusing to give up, she pursued her education as a single mother while working multiple jobs and raising her daughters.
 Samra proudly graduated with a Masters degree in Economics with the highest distinction, winning over a dozen awards and scholarships.
 She was the first mature student to win the most prestigious John Moss Award, a $17k scholarship awarded annually to the single most outstanding student across all three U of T campuses.
 Today, she is the youngest alumni serving as a Governor for the University of Toronto, along with pursuing a rewarding career in commercial banking.

 Samra accredits her achievements and success to the support of her professors, mentors, and peers in this country, who saw her as a woman trying to build a better life, not as someone different due to gender, colour, race or religion.
 In fact, Samra was empowered to be the best version of herself, without judgement and negativity.